kbarros/smatrix/README.markdown

       lazy val myProject = Project( ... ) dependsOn smatrixProject
     }

-For more details on configuration, refer to the [SBT Wiki](https://github.com/harrah/xsbt/wiki/Full-Configuration).
+More details on the [SBT Wiki](https://github.com/harrah/xsbt/wiki/Full-Configuration).

-Currently smatrix supports the OS X `vecLib` library for BLAS and LAPACK operations.
-Support for the open source [ATLAS library](http://math-atlas.sourceforge.net/) is planned.
-Contact me if you have a specific interest in an alternate library (e.g., Intel MKL).
+Currently I've hardcoded support for `vecLib`, `acml`, and `arpack` native libraries.
+Others should be easy to add.

 Usage example